gungwald/rune/README.md

     - Solaris 8 UltraSparc 64-bit
     - OpenIndiana 2021.10
     - OS/2 Warp 4
-- Themeable, but the default theme is consistent with your operating system
+- Theme-able, but the default theme is consistent with your operating system
 - Multiple files can be open at the same time in different tabs
 - Start-up time is reasonably fast: about 3 seconds on a modern machine
 - Anti-aliased (smooth) text